-The Sussex Schools Partnership Music PGCE course is offered as a 1 year full-time programme or for 2 years part time.
+The Sussex Schools Partnership Music PGCE course is offered as a 1 year full-time programme or for 2 years part time to a limited number of applicants.
 Successful candidates will be awarded Qualified Teacher Status (QTS) and a PGCE of 90 Masters Level Credits allowing progress onto our Part-time Masters in Education for newly qualified teachers.

 An identity as ‘musician in the classroom’ and the ability to facilitate creative music-making are fundamental attributes of a successful Music teacher.
 During the Music PGCE Course you will consider your pivotal role as a musician bringing together music from in and outside the classroom, build on your existing skills and develop subject knowledge in unfamiliar areas.
 Whether your background is western classical, pop, world or music technology you will broaden your horizons to new styles and genres.